The Family Glitch Fix

 -SEP, or special enrollment periods, any time in the year…at your employer’s plan renewal date, or when you change jobs, etc.

-You can choose any Marketplace health insurance plan from 7 different insurers in North Carolina, with the tax credits.
+You can choose any Marketplace health insurance plan in N.C., with the tax credits.

 Chip can help by researching plans, making plan recommendations and enrolling your family in the coverage.

-Step 3: Notify Your Employer You want to End Dependent Health Insurance Coverage (a Ruling has Added The Family Glitch Fix as a Reason for Changing Coverage)
+Step 3: Notify Your Employer You want to End Dependent Health Insurance Coverage (the Family Glitch Fix is a SEP Reason for Changing Coverage)

 Once enrolled in the new health insurance plan, with confirmation….if your dependents are currently covered by your employer-sponsored health insurance plan, you will need to notify your employer to end their coverage when the new plan begins.